OurMachinery/themachinery-books/tutorials/src/physics/triggers.md

 We connect the Entity from the "Physx Set Velocity" entity connector to the *Touched Entity Connector* at the "Physx On Trigger Event" node.

 We need to get the current Velocity of this Entity.
 We can do this by using the "Physx Get Velocity" node.
-The result we modify with, let us say -1 and apply it at the end. (*The smaller the value, the stronger the ball will bounce off.*)
+The result we modify with, let us say -1 and apply it at the end. (*The lower the value, the stronger the ball will bounce off.*)

 ![](https://www.dropbox.com/s/g8yhrs5e7wugau4/tm_tut_physics_graph_trigger_event.png?dl=1)